diceone/crusher/README.md

 - CSS3 (with animations and gradients)
 - Vanilla JavaScript (no external libraries)
 - Docker for containerization and deployment
+- GitHub Actions for CI/CD

+## Continuous Integration

+This project uses GitHub Actions for continuous integration and deployment:

+- Automatically builds Docker images on every push to the main branch
+- Publishes images to GitHub Container Registry
+- Runs weekly builds to ensure dependencies are up-to-date
+- Allows manual triggering of builds through the GitHub Actions interface

+You can see the workflow configuration in `.github/workflows/docker-build.yml`.

 ## Future Enhancements